knckpckt/knckpckt/README.md

-- 👋 Hi, I’m @knckpckt
 - 👀 I’m interested in geotechnical engineering
-- 🌱 I’m currently learning CPT modeling
+- 🌱 I’m currently learning flac
 - 💞️ I’m looking to collaborate on 3D modeling projects
-- 📫 knckpckt@gmail.com

 <!---
 knckpckt/knckpckt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.